Jeep Compass Insurance Rates

 Take advantage of our free online quote tool to start comparing Jeep Compass insurance rates now.

-U.S. average auto insurance rates for a Jeep Compass are $1,238 annually for full coverage insurance.
-Comprehensive insurance costs around $228 each year, collision costs $400, and liability coverage costs $452.
-Liability-only coverage costs as little as $504 a year, with high-risk coverage costing $2,680 or more.
-16-year-old drivers pay the highest rates at $4,788 a year or more.
+U.S. average auto insurance rates for a Jeep Compass are $1,238 annually for full coverage.
+Comprehensive costs on average $228, collision insurance costs $400, and liability is estimated at $452.
+Liability-only insurance costs approximately $504 a year, and high-risk driver insurance costs around $2,680.
+Teens pay the highest rates at up to $4,788 a year.

 Average premium for full coverage: $1,238

-These estimates include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes UM/UIM and medical coverage.
-Estimates are averaged for all 50 states and Compass models.
+Rate estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and for different Compass trim levels.

 Price Range from Low to High

-For the average driver, Jeep Compass insurance prices go from as cheap as $504 for a discount liability-only rate to a high rate of $2,680 for a driver required to buy high-risk insurance.
+For a 40-year-old driver, Jeep Compass insurance prices range from as cheap as $504 for liability-only coverage to a much higher rate of $2,680 for a driver who has had serious violations or accidents.

 Geographic Price Range